What is a purchasing manager?

 How much do purchasing managers make?

 Purchasing manager salaries will vary by experience, industry, education, location, and organization size.
-Typically, purchasing managers in more specialized sectors such as technology or aviation, where detailed product knowledge is required, often command higher salaries.
+Typically, managers in more specialized sectors like technology or aviation, where detailed product knowledge is required, often command higher salaries.

 Highest paying industries